-Osteoporosis is a disease marked by decreasing bone mass and density, making bones weak and brittle.
-If left unchecked, it can lead to fracture .
+Osteoporosis is a disease marked by decreasing bone mass, density, and quality, making bones weak and brittle.
+If left unchecked, it can lead to fractures.
 Any bone can be affected.
-Fractures of special concern are of the hip , spine , and wrist .
+Fractures of special concern are of the hip, spine, and wrist.

 Copyright © Nucleus Medical Media, Inc.

 Osteoporosis is caused by an imbalance between bone loss and bone formation (known as bone remodeling).
 After age 30, bone loss occurs more quickly.
 Many factors over the course of a lifetime can influence bone remodeling.